jeetm/tictactoe/README.md

   The sprites for the grid, as well as both the X/O tokens can be found here: http://www.sdltutorials.com/sdl-tutorial-tic-tac-toe
     Note that only the images were used from the link above.
 The creation of the game was an independant effort, otherwise it would defeat the purpose of practice if I merely copied a tutorial.

-  The ribbon and star used in the end of game dialog boxes was found using a simple google images search
+  The ribbon and star used in the end of game dialog boxes were found using a simple google images search

 Experience: